vtexdocs/dev-portal-content/docs/guides/Fulfillment/multilevel-omnichannel-inventory/multilevel-omnichannel-inventory.md

 > VTEX stores cannot use the [change order](https://developers.vtex.com/docs/guides/change-order) feature for chain orders made in VTEX marketplaces.
 However, it is possible to [Change chain orders in external marketplaces](https://developers.vtex.com/docs/guides/change-orders-multilevel-omnichannel-inventory-external-marketplaces).

-## Initial setup
+## Setup for VTEX marketplaces

-The setup for Multilevel Omnichannel Inventory must be made by the marketplace in their VTEX Admin or through REST API.
+The setup for Multilevel Omnichannel Inventory must be made by the marketplace [through their VTEX Admin](https://help.vtex.com/en/tutorial/multilevel-omnichannel-inventory--7M1xyCZWUyCB7PcjNtOyw4) or REST API.
 This setup can be made in sellers that are already integrated, or sellers being added for the first time.

 To configure Multilevel Omnichannel Inventory via REST API: